Gun empty Y-Saints

 - If both receivers are well covered, check the left slot and the TE.

-- The right slot receiver’s slant out (Y).
+Against zone:- The right slot receiver’s slant out (Y).
 If there’s a LB in the flat, he won’t be able to cover him.
 The right WR’s DIG will pull off the CB, allowing the right slot to make an easy catch if you don’t hold on too long to the ball.

 - The left slot receiver’s odd post (X).
 He’ll be open against most Cover 2.
 Throw it to him before his cut with a pass lead to the sidelines.